 It’s a privilege for a company to hold a monopoly franchise, in perpetuity. ...
 We challenge companies to do the very best for the communities they serve and to provide clarity and transparency so that customers have the information they need and the service they expect.'

 An astonishing 3.3 billion litres of treated water - 20% of all English/Welsh treated water - was being lost through leakage in 2017, at least in part because - as critics such as WWF pointed out - "it is cheaper to drain a river than fix a leak".

 Ofwat sets targets for leak reduction, and fined Thames Water £8.55m for missing its target in 2016-17.
-Leaks in TW' area meant that, it lost on average 180 litres a day for every one of its properties - a quarter of the water that entered its system!
+Leaks in TW's area meant that, it lost on average 180 litres a day for every one of its properties - a quarter of the water that entered its system!
 The fine would be paid by a once-only reduction in customers' bills of c.£2 per household - but it was small beer compared with TW's profits of over £600m.

 Ofwat announced its provisional 2015-2020 price controls in August 2014.
 On average, prices would fall at 1% a year in real terms - i.e. the price control formula was RPI-1.
 The underlying formulae allowed significant price rises to fund significant expenditure, broadly balanced by reductions to allow for lower financing costs.
 The net result, from a customer's point of view, was a good deal better than in previous years, even if the price reductions are hardly dramatic, given past increases.

 Ofwat kicked off the next price review in 2018 by announcing yet further intrusive attempts to change the behaviour of water companies, including

 - requiring the companies to explain how their dividend policies and executive pay are linked to performance, and

 - strong incentives to reduce their dependence on debt financing.